-Your National Insurance number determines which day the government pays your basic state pension.
+Your National Insurance number determines which day the government pays the UK basic state pension.

 After you reach State Pension age your initial payment gets calculated at the end of the first four full weeks.
 This will not include the first week if it is not a complete 7 days.

 An Example: Your National Insurance number ends in 30 so your payment day is Tuesday.
 You reach State Pension age on a Thursday.
 Your first payment gets made 4 weeks from the following Tuesday.
 It will not include payment from Thursday to Tuesday as this is less than a week.
 If you reached State Pension age on the Wednesday then this entitles you to the full week payment.